knexator/blog/_time_genres/past-clones.md

 ### [The Company of Myself](http://2darray.net/portfolio/the-company-of-myself/) by 2DArray

 Story-heavy puzzle platformer from 2009.
 I remember it as perfect, with clever puzzles and a beautifully tragic story; nostalgia might be biasing me, so I won't play it again to avoid it not living up to my expectations.
-Still, highly recommended (if not, please don't tell me).
+Highly recommended (if not, please don't tell me).

 ![The Company of Myself](http://2darray.net/wp-content/uploads/2015/07/TheCompanyOfMyself_Screen7.jpg){: .mx-auto.d-block :}